oyhovd/fig/README.md

 fig
 ===

-Grep (and find plus grep) is slow, especially in cygwin.
+Grep (and find plus grep) is slow in Cygwin.
 This is a much faster, multithreading implementation.

 Usage: